-License files for Named User licenses that use Portal for ArcGIS 10.7 or later as the licensing portal are JSON files with the extension .json.
+License files for Named User licenses that use ArcGIS Enterprise 10.7 or later as the licensing portal are JSON files with the extension .json.
 Named User licenses managed through ArcGIS Online do not require a license file.

 Create a license file

 - Sign in to My Esri with your Esri account credentials.